-Next, there is a need to address connectivity, which is also different between the two tablets.
+Next, there’s connectivity, which is also different between the two tablets.
 On the iPad Pro, there is a single USB-C port, as well as a keyboard connector port and a nano SIM Slot.
 The Surface Pro X, meanwhile, doubles that up.
 It features two USB-C ports, nano SIM, as well as Microsoft’s proprietary Surface Connect port for charging.
 You’ll also find the connector for the keyboard on the bottom.

-Both products lack a headphone jack, which means you’ll need to buy a dongle or use a newer pair of headphones.
-There’s also no SD-card slot, which means you’ll need to settle on a storage option that fits your need, though the Surface Pro X does feature swappable SSDs.
+Both products lack a headphone jack, which means you’ll need to buy a dongle or use a pair of wireless headphones.
+There’s also no SD-card slot, so you’ll have to settle on a storage option that fits your needs, though the Surface Pro X does feature swappable SSDs.

 The Surface Pro X, meanwhile, sports an optional $140 Type Cover.
-In terms of comfort, we found essentially the same as what we experienced with the Surface Pro 6, but it now also houses a special spot in the top for the Surface Pen — which we will discuss later.
+In terms of comfort, we found it was essentially the same as what we experienced with the Surface Pro 6, but it now also houses a special spot in the top for the Surface Pen — which we’ll discuss later.
 However, note the Pro X does not support older Microsoft Type Covers, as the connector is different.

 iPadOS has come pretty far toward offering a better software solution for multitasking and productivity, but the full version of Windows 10 offered on the Surface Pro X will be more familiar for most people.
 The iPad Pro wins the tablet comparison, but the Surface Pro X is the better laptop replacement.

-The SQ1 runs at 3GHz, sports eight cores, and two teraflops of graphics power.
+The SQ1 runs at 3GHz, sports eight cores and two teraflops of graphics power.
 Microsoft says this SoC features three times more performance per watt than the Surface Pro 6’s Intel 8th-gen chip.
-However, there are some limitations to take note of, as some areas of Windows 10 and 64-bit apps aren’t optimized for ARM-based chipsets.
-More testing is needed, but it should still be great for web browsing, and other day to day activities.
-Other apps like Photoshop might not work quite as well.
+However, there are some limitations to take note of, as some areas of

-Quite obviously, the iPad Pro is limited to apps in the App Store, as it is powered by iPadOS.
-The Pro X meanwhile runs full Windows 10 and is compatible with Google Chrome and other traditional Windows programs, though there will be limits to 32-bit apps, as we mentioned before.
+The iPad Pro is limited to apps in the App Store, as it is powered by iPadOS.
+The Pro X meanwhile runs full

-Next, Microsoft promises up to 13 hours of battery life on the Surface Pro X with the screen at 150 nits of brightness.
-We need to test it more, but judging the fact that the Pro X is an always-connected PC — which we’ve seen get up to 13 hours of battery — we’re assuming that this is indeed true.
-It also supports fast charging, via the Surface Connect port.
-Microsoft especially claims that this can get you to an 80% charge in just one hour.
+Microsoft promises up to 13 hours of battery life on the Surface Pro X with the screen at 150 nits of brightness.
+We need to test it more, but judging the fact that the Pro X is an always-connected PC — which we’ve seen get up to 13 hours of battery — it may prove correct.
+It also supports fast charging via the Surface Connect port.
+Microsoft claims that this can get you to an 80% charge in just one hour.